CQCL/cryptomite/docs/gettingstarted.rst

 Selecting a Randomness Extractor
 ================================
-In the following, we use the notation :math:`n_1, n_2` to denote the length and :math:`k_1, k_2` to denote the min-entropy of any first or second input string respectively.
+In the following, we use the notation :math:`n_1, n_2` to denote the length and :math:`k_1, k_2` to denote the :term:`min-entropy` of any first or second input string respectively.
 Additionally, :math:`m` denotes the length of an output string, :math:`\epsilon` the extractor error and :math:`O(.)` denotes the asymptotic behaviour of a function.

 :py:class:`.Dodis`
 ------------------
-The Dodis extractor is a two-source extractor, meaning that it requires two independent bit strings of randomness that only 'contain' entropy (as opposed to one or both being fully entropic).
+The Dodis extractor is a :term:`2-source randomness extractor`, meaning that it requires two independent bit strings of randomness that only 'contain' entropy (as opposed to one or both being fully entropic).
 It requires equal length inputs (:math:`n_1 = n_2`) that are prime with 2 as a primitive root (see :py:func:`.na_set` in glossary) and outputs approximately :math:`m \approx k_1 + k_2 - n_1` when considering classical side information and :math:`m \approx \frac{1}{5}(k_1 + k_2 - n_1)`.